Signed in as:

 New Skete tours are wheelchair accessible.

 Tours are not available on Sundays and Mondays.
+Tours are not available November 1st to May 1st.

 Groups tours are for groups of 10 or more people and are by appointment only.